pkp/pkp-docs/admin-guide/en/advanced-email.md

 1. Contact your web server provider and ask them if emails are being sent that comply with the SPF and DMARC protocols.
 They'll be able to check the logs and see if the `FROM` and `REPLY-TO` headers of emails match the SPF and DMARC configuration.
 2. All email servers keep a log of what emails were sent.
 Ask your email server provider to check if a specific email was sent.
 They'll want the recipient, date and time of an email that was supposed to be sent, but was never received.
 3. Often, an email will be sent but the recipient's email server refused to receive it.
 In some cases, the recipient email server will reply with the reason it is refusing (or "bouncing") the email.
 Your email server provider may be able to check the logs to see if a sent email was bounced and why.

+---

+Next, learn about how to improve performance with the [job runner](./advanced-jobs).